Prince Michael Jackson Speaks About His Future and the Late Michael Jackson

 Prince tried his hand at an acting career, but he soon discovered it was not for him.
 He took acting classes and tried out the theater when he attended the Sherman Oaks Buckley School.
 Then in 2013, in what could have been his big break, Prince appeared in an episode of 90210 reboot.
 Apparently, that was enough for Prince to decide that acting would bring him joy.
 However, it did direct him in another direction.

 Prince Michael Jackson has his own production company called King’s Son Productions.
-Unlike his father who loved dancing and singing being in front of the camera, Prince prefers to work behind the camera and he has no particular genre in mind.
+Unlike his father who loved dancing and singing being in front of the camera, Prince prefers to work behind the camera, and he has no particular genre in mind.
 His aim is to help artistic people “realize their dream,” and that is why he started King’s Son Productions.

 Prince Jackson says he knew dad Michael was famous when grown men fainted at his shows https://t.co/vb6LEpaLIS pic.twitter.com/ISfZyfdhUj